maxshafer/shafer-research-group/content/authors/shrinidhi/_index.md

 ---
 # Display name
-title: Julia Maja
+title: Shrinidhi Krishnan

 # Username (this should match the folder name)
 authors:
-  - julia
+  - shrinidhi

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: MSc Student

 # Organizations/Affiliations
 organizations: